 In a couple of weeks I’m hosting a code class in our Carmel office, and I want to make sure the attendees are familiar with occupancy classifications and use groups before they arrive.
 So I decided to try something new – a program called Quizlet, which allows me to create study materials and a test on whatever topic I want to teach about.
-I started with the NFPA 101 occupancy classifications (the IBC use groups are here), and embedded below are 3 tools to help learn about them.
+I started with the NFPA 101 occupancy classifications (the IBC use groups are here), and embedded below are a couple of tools to help learn about them.

 Flashcards – The definition of the occupancy classification or hazard of contents is on one side – click the flash card to see the other side which has the term.
 To see the next card, click one of the blue arrows at the bottom.
 If you’d like a computerized voice (it’s not me!) to read the card to you, click the speaker icon in the top right.

 Match – Click an occupancy classification and the matching description (or vice versa) and they will disappear if you match the correct items.
 This game only shows a portion of the occupancy classifications at one time, so you need to play a few times to see them all.
 This works best on a laptop or desktop rather than a mobile device.